-The HyperBus master begins a transaction by driving CS# Low while clock is idle.
+The HyperBus-Extend-IO master begins a transaction by driving CS# Low while clock is idle.
 Then the clock begins toggling while CA words are transferred.

 In CA0, CA[47] = 0 indicates that a Write transaction is to be performed.
 CA[46] = 0 indicates the memory space is being written.
 CA[45] indicates the burst type (wrapped or linear).
 Write transactions can begin the internal array access as soon as the row and upper column address has been presented in CA0 and CA1 (CA[47:16]).
-CA2 (CA(15:0]) identifies the target word address within the chosen row.
+CA2 (CA[15:0]) identifies the target word address within the chosen row.

-The HyperBus master then continues clocking for a number of cycles defined by the latency count setting in configuration register 0.
+The HyperBus-Extend-IO master then continues clocking for a number of cycles defined by the latency count setting in configuration register 0.
 The initial latency count required for a particular clock frequency is based on RWDS.
 If RWDS is Low during the CA cycles, one latency count is inserted.
 If RWDS is High during the CA cycles, an additional latency count is inserted.

-Once these latency clocks have been completed the HyperBus master starts to output the target data.
+Once these latency clocks have been completed the HyperBus-Extend-IO master starts to output the target data.
 Write data is center aligned with the clock edges.
-The first byte of data in each word is captured by the memory on the rising edge of CK and the second byte is captured on the falling edge of CK.
+The first 16-bits data is captured by the memory on the rising edge of CK and the second 16-bits data is captured on the falling edge of CK.